rkt/rkt/Documentation/devel/architecture.md

 ### Stage 1

 The next stage is a binary that the user trusts to set up cgroups, execute processes, and perform other operations as root on the host.
-This stage has the responsibility of taking the execution group filesystem that was created by stage 0 and creating the necessary cgroups, namespaces and mounts to launch the execution group:
+This stage has the responsibility of taking the pod filesystem that was created by stage 0 and creating the necessary cgroups, namespaces and mounts to launch the pod.
+Specifically, it must:

-- Generate systemd unit files from the Image and Pod Manifests.
-The Image Manifest defines the default `exec` specifications of each application; the Pod Manifest defines the ordering of the units, as well as any `exec` overrides.
+- Read the Image and Pod Manifests.
+The Image Manifest defines the default `exec` specifications of each application; the Pod Manifest defines the ordering of the units, as well as any overrides.
-- (containing, respectively, the exec specifications of each pod and the ordering given by the user)
+- Generate systemd unit files from those Manifests
+- Create and enter network namespace if rkt is started with `--private-net`
+- Start systemd-nspawn (which takes care of the following steps)
-- Set up any external volumes (undefined at this point)
+    - Set up any external volumes
-- nspawn attach to the bridge and launch the execution group systemd
-- Launch the root systemd
+    - Launch systemd as PID 1 in the pod within the appropriate cgroups and namespaces
-- Have the root systemd
+    - Have systemd inside the pod launch the app(s).

 This process is slightly different for the qemu-kvm stage1 but a similar workflow starting at `exec()`'ing kvm instead of an nspawn.

 ### Stage 2

-The final stage is executing the actual application.
-The responsibilities of the stage2 include:
+The final stage, stage2, is the actual environment in which the applications run, as launched by stage1.

-- Launch the init process described in the Image Manifest